 Keeping Track of Engagement

 It’s difficult to track performance on Snapchat, but there are a few things you can do to get an idea of how effectively the campaigns are running.
 For example, you can alert the followers about a discount code (unique to Snapchat) and get them ready to screenshot the snap.
 Since Snapchat keeps a record of track views and screenshots, you can see how many views actually converted into a screenshot.
-An agency can also keep track of how your campaigns are performing, but there is money involved in that method and not all individuals have dedicated budget for that kind of monitoring.
+An agency can also keep track of how your campaigns are performing, but there is money involved in that method and not all individuals have a dedicated budget for that kind of monitoring.

 Publish Content Regularly

-A strategy and commitment is the key for success on Snapchat, which isn’t about publishing content once a month or when you feel like it.
+A strategy and commitment is the key to success on Snapchat, which isn’t about publishing content once a month or when you feel like it.
 It’s a responsibility that should be assigned to a social-savvy team member who takes complete ownership of the account and regularly publishes engaging content.

 Snap Ads are short, full-screen video ads (vertical) that appear between Stories.
 Snapchatters can swipe up to view more information about the ad.
 It’s up to the advertisers to point the viewers to an in-depth video related to the ad or point them to another article or app install.
 Snapchat claims that the chances of users swiping-up are five times higher than the average CTR on other social media platforms.